 I wanted both of us to be truly ready for this; if he was going to do it, I was going to make damn sure he had every chance for success.
 The day approached, nervousness mounted, excitement built.
-The day before, RogerRoger posted on my forums:
+The day before, RogerRoger posted this:

 I felt my own excitement build as hour 1 drew closer.
 Would I do a good job pushing him?
 How would we deal with any roadblocks he ran into, or mental fatigue?
 Would he be able to get this done?
 Would I fall asleep (we were starting the whole adventure at 11pm my time)?
 Those questions bounced around in my head as the hours ticked by.
 Until, finally, it he sent me a message telling me he was ready to get started.